A few thoughts ran simultaneously through my head the first time I read about oil pulling:

 - I might – might! – have less tooth sensitivity in general.
 I haven’t winced in pain since I started, but I’ve also probably been babying the side that hurts the most.
 Pain is so subjective and difficult, for me at least, to measure from day to day.
 Flossing still presented a problem on certain teeth.

 I’m happy enough with the results and curious enough to continue oil pulling.
 I’ll try to shoot for mornings but utilize evenings if I miss.
-I figure I’ll re-evaluate after a month.
-Watch Facebook and Twitter for my progress!
+Watch Facebook and Twitter for my progress because I’m always on the look-out for ways to naturally improve my oral hygiene!

 Other oral health posts: